 What is Universal Credit Full Service?

-Universal Credit is a benefit for people of working age who are out of work or working and on a low income.
-If you currently receive any of the following benefits please carry on reading as this applies to you.
-From 16 May 2018 Universal Credit is now live in Dumfries & Galloway.
+Universal Credit is one monthly payment, for people of working age, who are out of work or working and on a low income.
+If you currently receive any of the following benefits please read as this applies to you.

 ● Working Tax Credit